Cbyernus/SteamVR/API-Documentation.md

 OpenVR is divided into 2 layers: application and driver.
 OpenVR for application talks to SteamVR.
 SteamVR then talks to OpenVR driver.
 So OpenVR application works at a higher level than an OpenVR driver.

 One big example of an application is a game engine like Unity.
 You can also build a small application that just prints the position of the headset to the console.
 Most of the API documentation in this wiki is about building OpenVR application.
-An application usually starts with calling `vr::VR_Init()` function.
+An application usually starts with calling `vr::VR_Init()` function from `openvr.h`.

 An OpenVR driver is a software that integrates VR devices into SteamVR system.
 You would want to write a driver when you create new hardware (or virtual hardware) like a headset or controller.
-A driver usually starts with writing a `HmdDriverFactory()` function.
+To write a driver, you should start with writing a `HmdDriverFactory()` function and include  `openvr_driver.h`.

 # Initialization and Cleanup